XcoderDJOUE/apiflask/readme.md

 ## 2 instruction to run and test this application

-- you can clone my application the git repos in the end of this documentation or the reception end project email you're receive
+- you can clone my application from this git repos
-- open the project in you're favorite code editor
+- open the project in your favorite code editor
 - you can run ``` pip install -r requirements.txt ``` cmd to install all project dependencies if you excecute in localy without docker
 - if you use docker . run ```docker-compose --env-file=.env.prod up -d``` in docker commande print to create image, create your container and build all microservice app i created in dockercompose file
 - normally the application run and you can verify in your browser __localhost:5000/docs__